Notes on the Geography of China: Hani Terraces 2: Villages

 Bracing a mud wall that threatens to collapse.

-Despite the strictures, new houses do get built like this one, built about 2000 of stone and brick.
+A house built about 2000 of stone and brick.

 Inside, it's smoky.
 The black column on the right is concrete, not some exotic timber.
-The television brings the mythical Chinese past and the mythical Chinese present.
+The television brings both the mythical Chinese past and the mythical Chinese present.

 Baking cakes of ground rice.